nooonek/pleuro_tlr_project/README.md

 - R packages: `tidyverse`, `gtools`, `rmarkdown`, `ggplot2`, `dplyr`
 - External: `featureCounts` (Subread), `BLAST+`, `MAFFT`

+The exact versions of the used programs is available in the corresponding markdowns

 ---

-## 📚 Citation
+## 📚 Citation and resources

-> This project was developed by Krystian Budzik as part of a bachelor’s thesis in the Genomics and Experimental Evolution Team, Institute of Environmental Sciences.
+> This project was developed by Krystian Budzik as part of a bachelor’s thesis in the Genomics and Experimental Evolution Team, Jagiellonian University.
 > Supervisor: Prof. dr. hab.
-Wiesław Babik
+Wiesław Babik, Institute of Environmental Sciences, Faculty of Biology, JU
 > Reviewer: Dr. hab.
-Katarzyna Tomala
-> Institute of Environmental Sciences, Faculty of Biology
+Katarzyna Tomala, Institute of Environmental Sciences, Faculty of Biology, JU
+> Materials used for the expression quantification (BAM files) come from the work *ref Babik*, done in the Genomic and Experimental Evolution Team, JU
+> Genomic data comes from the work *ref Pleuro genome*